mentalisttraceur/c-tagged-union/README.md

-The macro `DECLARE_UNION` expands to a C `union` type declaration, and should be valid anywhere a union declaration is valid, but bear in mind that each tagged union's member names are also
+The macro `DECLARE_UNION` expands to a C `union` type declaration, and should be valid anywhere a union declaration is valid.
-`enum` constants, so multiple definitions with the same member names in the same scope will be rejected by the compiler.

 The macro `UNION_SET` assigns a value to a member of a tagged union, and sets the tag to match.